Take One Step at a Time to Know Incremental Utility of Demonstration: An Analysis on Reranking for Few-Shot In-Context Learning: Acknowledgements

 \section{Acknowledgements}

 First of all, we thank Aditi Chaudhary and Krishna Srinivasan for their contributions to the basics of the ICL work in our team.
 We also appreciate discussions with Lingyu Gao about her internship project and related work.
-Feedback from Zhuyun Dai and Tania Bedrax-Weiss was valuable in polishing the draft.
+Feedbacks from Zhuyun Dai and Tania Bedrax-Weiss were also valuable in polishing the draft.
+Lastly, we would like to thank anonymous ARR reviewers for their constructive feedbacks.